Fitchburg in Worcester County, Massachusetts — The American Northeast (New England)

 [Bronze plaques on three sides of base list the names of Fitchburg men killed in battle]

 Location.
 42° 35.033′ N, 71° 48.083′ W. Marker is in Fitchburg, Massachusetts, in Worcester County.
 Marker is on Main Street near Newton Place.
 Touch for map.
 Marker is in this post office area: Fitchburg MA 01420, United States of America.
+Touch for directions.

-More about this marker.
+More about this memorial.
 The bronze female figure represents America.
 She holds a myrtle wreath in each hand and stands atop a square granite base flanked by a figure of a Civil War soldier and a Civil War sailor.
 Each side of the granite base features a recessed rectangular inscription plaque.
 The monument rests on a large square base with three low steps.
 Within the base is a box containing historical documents and records such as the contract for the monument, an 1873 city directory, and copies of the Fitchburg Sentinel, the Boston Globe, and the New York Herald. (from SIRIS)

 The memorial was designed & sculpted by Martin Milmore of Boston, MA and cast by the William Blake & Company.